Skip to content

 Some are really good, but if you only want the essentials of the Year One era, you can simply read “Batman: The Man Who Laughs,” and Jeph Loeb and Tim Sale’s work (“The Long Halloween” and “Dark Victory“) and jump to the famous “Killing Joke.”

-As the Crisis on Infinite Earths event is the starting point of the guide, it would be logical to read it at the start.
+As the Crisis on Infinite Earths comic book event is the starting point of the guide, it would be logical to read it at the start.
 But the exploration of the “new” past introduced by Batman: Year One pushed this story to that point in the guide.
-For more information, go to our Crisis on Infinite Earths Reading Order.
+Batman is only one of many superheroes fighting to save the world during the crisis, if you want to go through all of it, we have a complete Crisis on Infinite Earths Reading Order.

-Justice League International Reading Order Giffen DeMatteisWhen Keith Giffen and J. M. DeMatteis took over the Justice League International, Batman was one of the rare big names associated with the title, and just for a little while.
-To know more about the series, take a look at our reading order.
+Justice League International Reading Order Giffen DeMatteisWhen Keith Giffen and J. M. DeMatteis took over the Justice League International comics, Batman was one of the rare big names associated with the book, and just for a little while.
+To know more about the series, you can explore our JLI reading order.

 Invasion!
-(Optional) – Resilient.
+(Optional Comic Book Event) – Resilient.
 Overpowering.
 Unstoppable.
 By their very nature, our planet’s superheroes have become a threat to the rest of the universe.
 Now, an alliance has formed between the fiercest, most calculating alien races to pursue a single goal: the elimination of Earth’s guardians.
 As war erupts all over the world, Superman leads the charge against these would-be alien conquerors.
-Here is the full reading order.
+We go a bit deeper within our full Invasion! reading order.

 Robin Letter Icon Reading Order Damian Wayne